raul-izquierdo/english/sources/grammar/Verb Tenses/Present Perfect. Simple and Continuous.7.md

 Exceptions:
-    = Con _study_, _live_ and _work_ ambos significan lo mismo: que sigue en el presente ? `We have lived in this house ever since we got married` (viven ahora?) : sí, igual que con la siguiente ? `We have been living in this house ever since we got married` (viven ahora?) : sí, igual que con la anterior ? `I have worked here for ten years` (trabaja ahora?) : sí, igual que con la siguiente ? `I have been working here for ten years` (trabaja ahora?) : sí, igual que con la anterior
+    = Con _study_, _live_ and _work_ ambos significan lo mismo: que sigue en el presente ? `We have lived in this house ever since we got married` (viven ahora?) : sí ? `We have been living in this house ever since we got married` (viven ahora?) : sí, igual que con la anterior ? `I have worked here for ten years` (trabaja ahora?) : sí ? `I have been working here for ten years` (trabaja ahora?) : sí, igual que con la anterior